shapespark/shapespark-viewer-api/README.md

 The following API functions create textures from images or videos that are not embedded in the model:

-* `Viewer.createTextureFromHTMLImage(image)` - returns a texture
+* `Viewer.createTextureFromHTMLImage(image, hasAlpha=false)` - returns
-object created from the given <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement">HTMLImageElement</a>.
+a texture object created from the given <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement">HTMLImageElement</a>.
 The image element can be defined in HTML using `<img>` tag or created in JavaScript using the built-in <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image">Image</a>
 constructor.
+If the `hasAlpha` argument is `true`, the alpha channel of the image is available in the texture.

 * `Viewer.createTextureFromHTMLVideo(video)` - returns a texture
 object created from the given <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement">HTMLVideoElement</a>.